openclimatefix/forecast-data-prep/README.md

 The `*` is used to copy all files in that directory.

-(RECOMENDED) For much faster data transfer, you can use the "gcs_to_disk.py` script which again uses multiprocessing to speed things up.
+(RECOMMENDED) For much faster data transfer, you can use the "gcs_to_disk.py` script which again uses multiprocessing to speed things up.